-We are a global clinical stage biopharmaceutical company focused on the development and commercialization of innovative immuno-oncology cancer therapies.
-Our lead asset, Plinabulin, is being studied in late stage clinical trials as an anti-cancer agent in combination with docetaxel in advanced NSCLC, and for its potential benefit in the prevention of CIN.
-Plinabulin is also currently being studied in investigator-initiated trials for its therapeutic potential in combination with various immuno-oncology agents, including 1) in combination with nivolumab, a programmed cell death protein 1, or PD-1, antibody for the treatment of NSCLC at UCSD, the Fred Hutchinson Cancer Research Center, or the Fred Hutchinson Center, and the University of Washington, 2) in combination with nivolumab and ipilimumab, a CTLA-4 antibody, for the treatment of small cell lung cancer, or SCLC, at the Rutgers University, and 3) in combination with PD-1 or programmed death-ligand 1, or PD-L1, antibodies and radiation or chemotherapy for the treatment of multiple cancers at MD Anderson.
+Plinabulin is at NDA-stage in combination with G-CSF, including pegfilgrastim, for its potential benefit in the prevention of CIN, and has received Breakthrough Therapy Designation from both the FDA and the NMPA.
+Based on the PROTECTIVE-2 Phase 3 registration study results, we filed an NDA with the FDA and the NMPA for the use of Plinabulin in combination with G-CSF for the prevention of CIN in March 2021.
+Plinabulin is also being studied as an anti-cancer agent in combination with docetaxel in advanced NSCLC (DUBLIN-3 Phase 3 registration study).
+The DUBLIN-3 study has completed global enrollment of 559 patients.
+In addition, Plinabulin is currently being studied in investigator-initiated trials for its therapeutic potential in combination with various immuno-oncology agents, including 1) in combination with nivolumab, a PD-1 antibody, for the treatment of NSCLC at UCSD, and the University of Washington; 2) in combination with nivolumab and ipilimumab, a CTLA-4 antibody, for the treatment of SCLC at the Rutgers University and other U.S. clinical centers; and 3) in combination with PD-1 or PD-L1 antibodies and radiation for the treatment of various cancers at MD Anderson.
 We own global rights to Plinabulin in all countries except China.
-We own a 57.97% interest in our China subsidiary, which subsequently owns 100% of the rights to Plinabulin in China.
-We are also developing three small molecule immune agents, currently in preclinical stages, and a drug development platform using ubiquitin mediated protein degradation pathway.
+We own a 57.97% interest in our Chinese subsidiary, which owns 100% of the rights to Plinabulin in China.
+We are also developing three small molecule immune agents, currently in preclinical stages.
+In addition, our subsidiary SEED is utilizing a unique TPD platform, or "molecular glue" technology, to develop innovative therapeutic agents from internal research and development efforts and from collaboration.
+SEED is collaborating with Lilly to discover and develop new chemical entities through this unique TPD platform that could produce therapeutic benefit.

-Plinabulin is a marine-derived small-molecule with a number of distinct immune activities that may provide multiple therapeutic opportunities.
-We believe Plinabulin has the potential for an overall superior product profile in the prevention of both high and intermediate risk CIN.
-CIN is a significant cause of morbidity and mortality in cancer patients as well as significant factor in the interruption in chemotherapy.
-According to industry reports, the global neutropenia treatment market in 2018 was over \$11 billion and is expected to grow at 5% per annum through 2027.
-The number of first cycle chemotherapy treatments is expected to grow by 53% between 2018 and 2040.
-G-CSFs are the predominant therapies in the CIN space, but are limited by their inability to adequately address CIN and burdensome side effects.
-In preclinical studies, Plinabulin increased the survival of neutrophils, a type of white blood cell important in the prevention of bacterial infections.
+Plinabulin is a first-in-class, marine-derived, novel small-molecule SIMBA with a number of distinct immune activities that may provide multiple therapeutic opportunities.
+We believe Plinabulin has the potential for an overall superior product profile in the prevention of both high and intermediate-risk CIN.
+CIN is a significant cause of morbidity and mortality in cancer patients as well as a significant factor in the interruption in chemotherapy.
+The number of first cycle chemotherapy treatments was expected to grow by 53% between 2018 and 2040.
+Industry reports from IQVIA (NPS Data January-December 2020) show that the current U.S. CIN market is approximately \$4 billion and growing in unit volume.
+With the change in the National Comprehensive Cancer Network, or NCCN, guidelines to include intermediate-risk chemotherapy patients for prophylaxis of CIN, the addressable market has increased by over 100% and we expect the market to continue to grow as oncologists continue to be more aggressive in their prophylaxis of these intermediate-risk patients, who comprise approximately 37% of the CIN population.
+Under the updated NCCN guidelines, more than 70% of all chemotherapy patients qualify for prophylaxis for CIN.